 I have a limited number of public events on my calendar, which you are welcome to attend before booking.
 Please check my Upcoming Events page or contact me for the current listing.

 As weddings are private events, I do not invite prospective couples to these occasions.
-Several performance samples are available on the Audio Clips and Videos pages, and I'm happy to play anything in my repertoire for you over the phone.
+Several performance samples are available on the Audio Clips and Videos pages, and I'm happy to play anything in my repertoire for you over the phone/video chat.

 What types of weddings do you play?